ir-spring2026/ir-spring2026.github.io/project.md

 </div>

 <div class="note-card">
-  <p><strong>📌 Note:</strong> Detailed instructions and submission guidelines for each phase will be announced via the Telegram channel and this website.
-If you face any issue with downloading, please contact the teaching assistants.</p>
+  <p><strong>📌 Note:</strong> Detailed instructions and submission guidelines will be provided via the Telegram channel.
+The autograder and Jupyter notebooks contain specific TODO sections.
+Make sure to restart and run all cells before final submission.
+For any download issues, contact the teaching assistants.</p>
 </div>